zalando/riptide/riptide-stream/README.md

 your stream that is calling a the stream consumer.

-The unique entry point for all specific methods is the [Streams](src/main/java/org/zalando/riptide/stream/Streams.java) class. *Note:* The stream converter is an replacement to the default spring JSON converter that does not support streaming, and thus should be not registered together with it.
+The unique entry point for all specific methods is the [Streams](src/main/java/org/zalando/riptide/stream/Streams.java) class. *Note:* The stream converter is a replacement to the default spring JSON converter that does not support streaming, and thus should be not registered together with it.

 ## Getting Help